irshadshalu/irshadshalu.github.io/_posts/2024-04-05-deploying-sveltekit-dynamic-routes-github-pages.md

 To rephrase the question,

-> How can there be a page that can catch all the URLs and route to the correct one dynamically?,
+__How can there be a page that can catch all the URLs and route to the correct one dynamically?__

-And then the answer as spoiled by the title would be **the 404 error page**.
-GitHub lets you [add a custom 404 page](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-custom-404-page-for-your-github-pages-site) which is what we are going to use.
+And then the answer becomes obvious: **the 404 error page**.
+Fortunately, GitHub lets you [add a custom 404 page](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-custom-404-page-for-your-github-pages-site) which is what we are going to use.

-The idea is that we will add a custom 404 error page, which actually reads the path that was requested, and uses it to load the content based on the path.
-Let's get started with a starter SvelteKit app.

 __Here's [the code](https://github.com/irshadshalu/my-routed-app) for the project if you want to skip the article and just dive right in__